 While you may be tempted to toss your best cuts of beef and pork on the smoker, you'll find that the better choices are, in fact, the cheapest and less desirable cuts.
 This is great news because while smoking is fun, it can also a bit of a challenge.
 So, since you'll be saving money on the meat, you can enjoy the freedom of experimentation.
 It's one of the reasons so many people get really excited about smoking foods and true barbecue.

-In reality, true barbecue—not grilling a steak, but low, slow smoking—is based on cheap, unappealing cuts of meat.
+In reality, true barbecue—not hot dogs and hamburgers, but low, slow smoking—is based on cheap, unappealing cuts of meat.
 Smoking improves these less than desirable cuts with the low temperatures and super slow cooking times.
-So, if you don't have a lot of patience, smoking is not for you.
+(Warning: if you don't have a lot of patience when it comes to cooking, smoking is not for you.)

 The Smoking Process

 Smoking is a method of cooking that is low (in temperature) and slow (in time).
 The cooking process usually lasts for more than 30 minutes a pound, but it can be much longer—there are times when the meat can be in the smoker for up to 20 hours.
 Many good, lean cuts of meat would dry out and become inedible after cooking for this long; however, tougher cuts need this length of time to tenderize and become enjoyable to eat.